 However, short-term care may not give you enough time to explore your trauma and develop adequate coping mechanisms.
 Once you’re back out in the world, you may be unable to properly identify your triggers and deal with them in a healthy way.

-Long-term mental health care takes you away from the distractions and demands of daily life.
-It provides you with a safe space where you can give your mind a break and actively work on bettering your mental health.
+Long-term mental health facilities take you away from the distractions and demands of daily life.
+They provide you with a safe space where you can give your mind a break and actively work on bettering your mental health.

 Through group therapy and recreational therapies, long-term mental health care lets you build a community of people who are on a journey similar to yours.
 These people form a supportive social system that helps you maintain healthy habits even after you leave the facility.